BernardoGiordano/signal-desktop-pi4/README.md

 ## Credits

-Huge thanks to [@lsfxz (@ohfp on Gitlab)](https://gitlab.com/ohfp/pinebookpro-things/-/blob/master/signal-desktop/PKGBUILD) for providing most of the source code than is available in this repo.
+Huge thanks to [@lsfxz (@ohfp on Gitlab)](https://gitlab.com/ohfp/pinebookpro-things/-/blob/master/signal-desktop/PKGBUILD) for providing most of the source code that is available in this repo.